bddckr/BDDRScrollViewAdditions/README.md

 ## Description

-`UIScrollView` category to center content, enable one finger zooming and add getters for animated properties.
+`UIScrollView` category to center content, enable additional zoom gestures and add getters for animated properties.

+This category adds properties to enable and configure:

++ Centering the content view, even when zooming out and having the `UIScrollView` bouncing.
+This also works for the view returned by `-viewForZoomingInScrollView:` of the `UIScrollViewDelegate` when zooming.

++ Double-tapping to zoom in, two-finger-tapping to zoom out and one-finger-zooming ([like in the Google Maps iOS app](http://littlebigdetails.com/post/51559128905/)).
+Properties to access the gesture recognizers are provided.

-This category adds `zoomScale`, `contentOffset` and `contentSize` getters that return correct values when an animation is running on the `UIScrollView`.
+Additionally, this category adds `zoomScale`, `contentOffset` and `contentSize` getters that return correct values when an animation is running on the `UIScrollView`.
 These new properties are not KVO compliant but can be polled repeatedly.
-This is especially useful if you use an invisible `UIScrollView` in your OpenGL View to scroll/zoom content: In your game loop you just poll the values to position and scale your rendered content.
+This is especially useful if you use an `UIScrollView` in your OpenGL View to scroll/zoom content: In your game loop you just poll the values to position and scale your rendered content.

-Enable one finger zooming ([like in the Google Maps iOS app](http://littlebigdetails.com/post/51559128905/)) with this category by setting `oneFingerZoomEnabled` to `YES`.
-You can customize the gesture recognizer by accessing the `oneFingerZoomGestureRecognizer` property.

-It also adds properties to center the content view, even when zooming out and having the `UIScrollView` bouncing.
-This also works for the view returned by `-viewForZoomingInScrollView:` of the `UIScrollViewDelegate` when zooming.

 ## Installation